homebrew-ffmpeg/homebrew-ffmpeg/README.md

 ## Issues

-To report issues, please [file an issue on GitHub](https://github.com/homebrew-ffmpeg/homebrew-ffmpeg/issues).
-Please include the full command line you have tested and the full terminal output you got with.
-Please note that we will only be able to help with issues that are exclusive to this tap and for OS which are officially supported.
+To report issues, please ping the FNS team in `#fieldnstream`.

 If the problem is reproducible with the `homebrew-core` version of `ffmpeg`, please file it [on their tracker](https://github.com/Homebrew/homebrew-core/).